jeffdoolittle/jeffdoolittle.github.com/_posts/2022-02-23-the-tao-of-software-architecture-an-introduction.md

 ### Clarifying Responsibilities

-As mentioned previously, each perspective in the Solution Design Model delineate distinct areas of responsibility.
+As mentioned previously, each perspective in the Solution Design Model delineates distinct areas of responsibility.
 Clarifying responsibilities cultivates a sense of both personal and shared ownership for the solution design process.

 ![Solution Design Perspectives](/assets/solution-design/solutiondesign_04_perspectives.svg){:class="img-solution-design"}